AdamInTheOculus/scrape-indeed/README.md

 | location | string | Geographical location of job |
 | salary | string | Indicates salary/hourly wage |
 | summary | string | Short summary of the job posting |

+### Known issues?
+- Only works with ca.indeed.com (Canadian site)
+    - US site feature will be added in future
+- Some main job postings will be missing data ('N/A')
+    - This is because job posters don't provide all information